Amazon places big bet on aspiring Tesla rival Rivian

 Rivian’s existing financial backers include Saudi auto distributor Abdul Latif Jameel Co, Sumitomo Corp of Americas and Standard Chartered Bank.

+Some existing shareholders participated in the funding round, Rivian said, stressing that it will remain an independent company.

-Reporting by Paul Lienert in Detroit and Jeffrey Dastin in San Francisco; Additional reporting by Harry Brumpton in New York, Stephen Nellis in San Francisco and Sayanti Chakraborty in Bengalur; Editing by James Emmanue, Arun Koyyur and Dan Grebler
+Reporting by Paul Lienert in Detroit and Jeffrey Dastin in San Francisco; Additional reporting by Harry Brumpton in New York, Stephen Nellis in San Francisco and Sayanti Chakraborty in Bengaluru; Editing by Arun Koyyur, Dan Grebler and Tom Brown